purnimaagrawal/blockchain-developer-bootcamp-final-project/README.md

 # Blockchain-developer-bootcamp-final-project

-Anybody who uses or have used airbnb knows that guests pays too much and hosts are paid too little ,with aribnb as platform keeps some amount from what guests pay for a booking in order to maximizw their profit and ensure their very survival.
+Anybody who uses or have used airbnb knows that guests pays too much and hosts are paid too little ,with aribnb as platform keeps some amount from what guests pay for a booking in order to maximize their profit and ensure their very survival.
 The Idea is to create Decentralized Airbnb.
 Home sharing is the ideal venue for a decentralized marketplace because travel is one of the world's biggest industries, and anyone with a home or a travel itinerary can participate.
 The underlying tech and infrastructure of blockchain is now scalable enough to accommodate the needs of such a marketplace.
 A decentralized platform for the home-sharing economy facilitating short and long-term stays .